Nevada Science Bowl

 Questions are submitted by scientists from all of DOE's facilities as well as from other federal agencies and universities.

-To be eligible to compete in the Nevada Science Bowl high school competition, a student must be enrolled for the current school year in grades nine, ten, eleven or twelve at the team’s school, and be less than 20 years of age, or receive a special waiver from the DOE.
+To be eligible to compete in the Nevada Science Bowl high school competition, a student must be enrolled for the current school year in grades 9, 10, 11 or 12 at the team’s school, and be less than 20 years of age, or receive a special waiver from the DOE.

 No school or student group may compete in more than one regional competition, and students may compete on one team only.
 The Nevada Science Bowl coordinator determines if more than one team from a high school will be allowed to participate in the Nevada Science Bowl as well as the geographic area this regional competition will encompass.
 No more than two teams from one high school or student group may compete in a regional event.